 When you are diagnosed with a mental illness it can feel like you have landed on a different planet: “The Land of The Mentally Ill.”
 Nobody really wants to arrive here– Disneyland sounds a bit better, maybe an abandoned island?–but sometimes we do and when we do we feel isolated.
 We feel as if we cannot be loved.

 Suddenly we have a “label” and we frequent our pharmacist and psychiatrist more then we would like.
 Our lives are suddenly different now, they can feel alien to us, and so can our relationships with people, our friendships.

 We might isolate ourselves because we fear rejection; like a bear that hibernates, we might rather be inside where it’s warm, where we feel safe.

 I’ve never been very good at this one.
 I became an addict, in part, because I had no idea how to form relationships.
 My mental illness made me feel like damaged goods.
 As if nobody could love me—love me.

 I’m still not good at this.
 It is confusing!

-A lovely woman, completely accepting and understanding, tries to coax me out of my shell.
+I know a lovely woman, completely accepting and understanding, who tries to coax me out of my shell.
 We have gone to lunch a couple of times; spent hours in Starbucks.
 But it’s hard.
 I know I like spending time with her, I feel better after, she is funny, smart and pretty.
 She makes me laugh.
 I make her laugh, but my natural inclination is to hide.
 And maybe that is “The Writer” in me but it is more likely that I still feel ashamed (Self-Stigma: When Mental Illness Stigma Comes From Within).